-The development/production process won’t be as long or as tortured as mainstream broadcasting.
-It takes an average of 4 years from commission to transmission.
-We want to be able to reduce that process to under a year.
+The development/production process isn’t as long or as tortured as mainstream broadcasting, which can take an average of 4 years from commission to transmission.
+We are reducing that process to under a year.

 Because it gives us the freedom to cast who we want

-We will cast from the most talented lesbian, gay, bi and trans actresses and actors out there.
-There are many lesbians who have not been able to play on-screen lesbians.
-Usually lesbians have been played by straight women and whilst there have been some brilliant performances, we want to redress this imbalance.
+We cast from the most talented lesbian, gay, bisexual and transgender actresses and actors internationally.
+Usually lesbians have been played by straight women and whilst there have been some brilliant performances, we are redressing this imbalance.

-We want to be cast and crew a more diverse range of talented people from the BAME and LGBT community.
+We employ cast and crew from a diverse range of talented people from the BAME, LGBT community and straight allies.

 Because it is our home

-The web is where LGBT dramas for LGBT audiences are beginning to thrive, and we turn to the web to find drama that speaks to our experiences.
-Lesbian audiences are especially loyal and seek out their stories, especially when these stories feature their favourite lesbian and bisexual icons.
+The web is where LGBT drama for LGBT audiences is thriving.
+We turn to the web to find drama that speaks to our experiences – lesbian audiences are especially loyal and seek out their stories, especially when these stories feature their favourite lesbian and bisexual icons.

-We are making DIFFERENT FOR GIRLS with a lot of good will and favour but we still have to raise some funding.
+We have made series one of DIFFERENT FOR GIRLS with a lot of good will and favour and now we want to raise some funding to make series two!

-The cast is giving their time, enthusiasm and excellence for rates less than they would get for television or film.
+The cast gave their time, enthusiasm and excellence for less than they would get for television or film.
 Because they believe in it.

-The crew is giving their time, energy and skills for rates less than they would get for television and/or film.
+The crew gave their time, energy and skills for less than they would get for television or film.
 Because they believe in it.

-People are letting us use locations for free.
+People let us use locations for free.
 Because they believe in it.

-People are letting us use their clothes as costumes.
+People let us use their clothes as costumes.
 Heck, the Executive Producer is donating her wedding dress for one scene.
 Because they (and she) believe in it.

-With your help we can make a difference; we can make DIFFERENT FOR GIRLS!
+With your help we can make a difference; we can make DIFFERENT FOR GIRLS series two!

 You can support us here: